 Create strategies to ensure timely payments, including setting up automatic transfers.
 Consistent repayment history enhances your credit score and reduces overall interest incurred.

 2. Dealing with Financial Hardships:

 In case of unexpected financial challenges, communicate with your lender immediately.
 They might offer temporary solutions like deferment or modified repayment plans.
 These options are only available if you are open and honest with them from the start.

 Defaulting on loan payments can have severe consequences, including damage to your credit score and additional fees.
 Prioritize loan payments to prevent such situations.

 Borrowers are often surprised with fees they didn’t read about in the contract.

-- Prepayment fees - If you plan on paying off your loan early, you should review the fees on prepayments.
+Prepayment fees - If you plan on paying off your personal loan early, you should review the fees on prepayments.
 Lenders typically want you to complete the term as they earn more interest that way.
-To curb such behaviour, they often charge high fees for prepayments.
+To curb such behavior, they often charge high fees for prepayments.

 Payday loans are the most expensive way to borrow money.
 They have a short term of 14 days, and an APR that averages around 500%.
 Moreover, payday lenders often charge exorbitant fees for late payments.
 As a result, many Canadians fall into the payday loan cycle, a cycle of debt that can easily ruin your finances.

 In general, it’s recommended you use a payday loan as a last resort.
 These short-term, high-interest credit products are typically relied on by individuals who were credit constrained.
 In fact, according to a report by the Financial Consumer Agency Of Canada, 60% of Canadians who have used a payday loan did not have access to a credit card.